-With the Australia-New Zealand travel bubble set to be in full swing by April 19, there should finally be an influx of tourists after a tough year.
+With the Australia-New Zealand travel bubble in full swing, there should finally be an influx of tourists after a tough year.
 If you’re an Australian and want to travel overseas, it’s going to be your only option for a while yet.
 What’s it really like though?
 What are the best things to do in New Zealand?
 Luckily for you, I’m here to help.
 This post will look at some of the best travel experiences you can have in New Zealand, as well as some tips to make your first (or 10th) trip to New Zealand a success.

 Head for the Mountains

 I’m going to assume you’re Australian, and if you are then you probably don’t see spectacular snow-covered mountains very often.
 You can easily change that in New Zealand.
 The Southern Alps run almost the entire length of the South Island and there are countless walks, scenic drives, and viewpoints to explore.
 You’ve also got some picturesque towns (Wanaka and Queenstown, among others) and if you want to see it all from above, there are plenty of scenic flight options.

 Huts are found throughout the country on a huge variety of walks.
 There are backcountry huts (basic, no booking required) as well as ones on Great Walks (the photo below is Luxmore Hut on the Kepler Track) which book out months in advance.
 Staying in one is a fun experience – you’ll meet lots of people and you’ll likely wake up to an amazing view.

 READ MORE: The Ultimate Two-Week New Zealand Itinerary